 Wet, wet, wet!
-It's late February and our airport is saturated beyond what is the norm for us.
-If you are looking to fly with us on a demo flight it is predicted to be sometime in March before things dry out.
+It's early March and our airport is saturated beyond what is the norm for us.
+If you are looking to fly with us on a demo flight it is predicted to be sometime later in March before things dry out.
 We will post here when flying resumes!

 Demo Flights - We offer demo flights to those who are considering taking up the sport of soaring with a membership in Memphis Soaring.
 The rate, as of January 19, 2019, is $75 per flight and typically last 20-30 minutes depending on the weather.
 Should you join the club your account will be credited $30.